juxt/joplin/README.md

 For this type of migration, use the Joplin database type `:sql`.

 You may also specify your migrations as Clojure namespaces, like the example for Cassandra above, by using the Joplin database type `:jdbc`.
 See the example project for details.

+Please note as of Joplin 0.3.0 if you have multiple SQL statements in a single `.sql` file, you need to insert a marker `--;;` between them.

 ### Writing seed functions